Enter the 2020 MJA Awards

 Regional Reporter of the Year

-The Dr David Delvin Award for sex and sexual health journalism (New in 2019).
+The Dr David Delvin Award for sex and sexual health journalism.
 Supported by Christine Webber

 Feature of the Year (specialist audience)